Answer a few questions

 Who to call about tree branches touching power lines?

 You could also call for a certified professional if you want the entire tree cut down or pruned regularly.
 This is because of the danger it poses.
-Branches close to the power lines can be electrified and this can hurt your children or pets.
+Trees near power lines can be electrified and this can hurt your children or pets.

 Even when the branch is close to a power line and not making contact, it is still dangerous.
 Electricity can arc to the nearby tree on given occasions.
 For example, in the case of lightning, a voltage surge may lead to arcing of the electricity.